 - Unused picture frames- Donated to thrift store.

 Unused Kitchen knives- Donated to the local thrift shop.

 Broken or chipped glasses- Recycled.

 Hole punch: Kept one in-notebook one, others donated.

 Fancy Cloth Napkins- We no longer have a dining room set, donated.

 Ruled notebook paper – Donated to husband’s school.

-Well that’s it folks, yet another 200 common household items we no longer live with as a family.
+Well, that’s it folks, yet another 200 common household items we no longer live with as a family.
 Items donated that help us step one foot closer to realizing our family dream of small, sustained, affordable minimalist living.

 Please note, these lists are not a guideline for minimalist living.
 These are just the 500 items that we as a family chose to no longer live with.
 These are items that we have not once missed.
-These are items that have gone on to new home, mew purposes, and new uses.
+These are items that have gone on to a new home, met purposes, and new uses.
 Items that are hopefully now benefiting other people.
 At the heart of minimalism lies the ideal that life should provoke thought.
 I hope this series has proven as such for others.